Order parameter fluctuations in the holographic superconductor: Conclusions and Discussion

 \section{Conclusions and Discussion}

 In this work we revisited the holographic superconductor and studied the intrinsic order parameter fluctuations, including backreaction in the bulk geometry.
-Our main results concern the spectral functions below the critical temperature, for which we have presented a large-$N$ version of the Ginzburg-Landau model, which agrees with our numerical results in both the normal and superfluid phases.
+Our main results concern the intrinsic spectral functions below the critical temperature, for which we have presented a large-$N$ version of the Ginzburg-Landau model, which agrees with our numerical results in both the normal and superfluid phases.
 The low-temperature behavior of the spectral functions are reminiscent of a relativistic multi-component superfluid in the universal regime of the BEC-BCS crossover.
 In particular, due to the large-$N$ limit, the spectral functions only describe the transverse fluctuations of the multi-component order parameter.
 Consequently, only a Goldstone mode with a quadratic dispersion appears, and the Higgs mode and second-sound mode are absent.

 A natural question which arises after this work is its relation and consistency with previous studies on this matter.
 In Ref. \cite{SchalmZaanen}, the order parameter fluctuations of the normal phase have been modeled to the standard Ginzburg-Landau action for $\textbf{k}=\textbf{0}$.
 We have seen that this is indeed possible also for nonzero $\vec{k}$ within the long-wavelength limit, since the large-$N$ Ginzburg-Landau model reduces to the standard Ginzburg-Landau model in the normal phase.
 Furthermore, Refs. \cite{Maeda} and \cite{Dector} study the poles of the static correlation function of the order parameter and find nontrivial poles in the complex $k$-plane.
-Since the static correlation function always has a pole at $k=0$ as well, this does not contradict the fact that we find no massive modes.\footnote{E.g., the function $(\xi^2k^4+k^2)^{-1}$ has a pole at $k=\pm i/\xi$ but does not describe a massive mode.}
+Since the static correlation function always has a pole at $k=0$ as well, this does not contradict the fact that we find no massive modes \cite{fn7}.